zephinzer/dev/docs/integrations/telegram.md

 You should see logs indicating your bot's name and informing you that `dev` is starting a telegram bot controller.
 Click on the link that `dev` outputs and hit the **Start** button which should result in a `/start` being sent to the bot.

 You should see a YAML snippet containing the configuration you need to merge with your existing configuration.

+To test the integration, ensure your chat ID is in the configuration, and run `dev debug notifications`.